Jason Robert Carey Patterson's

 Childhood

 Like many of my generation, my first computer was a Commodore 64.
-My family was desperately poor at the time, but my parents were forward-looking and somehow managed to scrimp and save to buy one when I was twelve years old (1984).
-On it I learned to play games really well, like a lot of boys that age do today, but I also had many ideas for better games, so I decided to learn to write my own.
+My family were poor at the time, but my parents were forward-looking and somehow managed to scrimp and save to buy one when I was 12 years old (1984).
+On it, I learned to play games really well, like a lot of boys that age do today, but I also had many ideas for better games, so I decided to learn to write my own.
 By reading books and trying things, I taught myself to program in BASIC, spending hours after school every day with the computer hooked up to our family TV screen.

 My first computer, a Commodore 64

-I wrote several games in assembly language for the '64, including a sailing game with a "keel design" stage (it was America's Cup fever at the time, with the winged keel having just broken the longest winning streak in sporting history), and a never-completed jet-fighter game (not quite a flight simulator, but close, with an out-of-the-cockpit, psuedo-3D view).
-Writing games was a great learning exercise – they're short, simple projects that build skills in a fun way, and are exactly the kinds of projects that would make ideal assignments in a "programming 101" course, although for some reason schools don't seem to use games as their early projects, which I think is a mistake.
-I also wrote my first pieces of non-game software on the '64, including a simple drawing program controlled by a joystick (no mouse back then!), and a stockmarket charting and analysis program called The Chartist.
-More than 25 years later, The Chartist was still being used, in hugely improved form.
-It wasn't finally retired until 2014!
+I wrote a couple of games in assembly language for the '64, including a sailing game with a "keel design" stage (it was America's Cup fever at the time, with the winged keel having just broken the longest winning streak in sporting history), and a never-completed fighter-jet game – not quite a flight simulator, but close, with an out-of-the-cockpit psuedo-3D view (sometimes called 2.5D).
+Writing games was a great learning exercise – they're short, simple projects with no serious correctness or perfection requirements, that build skills in a fun way, and are exactly the kinds of projects that would make ideal assignments in a "programming 101" course, although for some reason schools don't seem to use games as their early projects, which I think is a mistake.
+I also wrote my first pieces of non-game software on the '64, including a simple drawing program controlled by a joystick (no mouse back then!), and a stockmarket charting & analysis program called The Chartist.
+More than 25 years later, it was still being used, in hugely improved form – it wasn't finally retired until 2014!

-Three years later (1987) our family upgraded to an Amiga 500, a tremendous step up both in performance and especially in functionality, with its amazing, mouse-driven graphical user interface, powerhouse 4096-color graphics system and multitasking OS.
+Three years later (1987) our family upgraded to an Amiga 500, a tremendous step up both in performance and especially functionality, with its amazing, mouse-driven graphical user interface, powerhouse 4096-color graphics, and multitasking OS.
 This further increased my interest in processors and graphics hardware, as well as kindling an interest in user interfaces and operating systems.
-I quickly learned 68k assembly language and then the C programming language, again spending most of what little money I had on a C compiler and the Deluxe Paint drawing program.
-I wrote a new version of The Chartist for the Amiga which was interactive, producing charts in windows on the screen rather than as printouts.
-My aborted jet-fighter game from the '64 served as the inspiration for teaching my brother to program in BASIC on the Amiga, where together we had lots of fun writing a 2D scroller jet-fighter game, like many popular arcade games of that era.
+I quickly learned 68k assembly language, then the C programming language, again spending most of what little money I had on a C compiler and the amazing Deluxe Paint drawing and 2D/3D animation program, which I also used to do my first video titling and animation work, for home movies and high-school presentations.
+I wrote a new version of The Chartist for the Amiga that was interactive, producing charts in windows on the screen rather than as printouts.
+My aborted fighter-jet game from the '64 served as the inspiration for teaching my brother to program in BASIC on the Amiga, where together we had lots of fun writing a 2D scroller fighter-jet game – JetWash – like many popular arcade games of that era.

 My second computer, an Amiga

-I learned a lot about CPU performance and graphics hardware by writing various graphical demos on the Amiga, which was the graphics pioneer of its day (in the consumer market, at least).
+I learned a lot about CPU performance and graphics hardware by writing little graphical demos on the Amiga, which was the graphics pioneer of its day (in the consumer market, at least, way ahead of the black & white Macintosh and lame 16-color IBM PCs).
 This taught me just how amazingly fast a computer can be when you get everything just right, and how quickly that speed falls away when things are even a little bit off; how important it is to play to the strengths of the memory system and avoid its weaknesses; and when/why the graphics system is better than the CPU, and visa versa.
+Such issues are even more true today!

-I was just becoming comfortable programming in C (and loving it, such a huge step up from assembly!) when I finished high school and was awarded a full scholarship to Bond University (one of only two awarded university-wide that year).
+I was just getting comfortable programming in C (and loving it, such a huge step up from assembly!) when I finished high school and was awarded a full scholarship to Bond University, one of only 2 awarded university-wide that year.
 That was very fortunate, because without a scholarship I could never have afforded to attend an expensive, elite university like Bond...

 Bond University (Undergrad)

-During my degree in computer science at Bond University I learned most of what I know about computers and programming.
-My interest and existing background knowledge, not to mention already having five and a half years of programming under my belt, meant everything just clicked.
+During my degree in computer science at Bond University I learned much of what I know about computers and programming.
+My interest and existing background knowledge, not to mention having five and a half years of programming already under my belt, meant everything clicked perfectly.

 While at Bond, I was instrumental in getting Internet access for students.
-The university was reluctant, worried about security due to the paranoia caused by the movie War Games, but I felt strongly that the Internet was the future and I organized a huge petition pleading for the university to allow students and staff to dial-in from home.
-This was in 1990, several years before the World Wide Web really existed.
-9600kbps modems were the state of the art (1 KB/sec!) and things like the Usenet newsgroups and anonymous FTP were all the rage, plus, of course, email.
-A few years later when the web arrived, Bond was ahead of its time, thanks in no small part to that petition!
+The university was reluctant, worried about security due to the paranoia caused by the movie War Games, but I felt strongly that the Internet was the future, so I organized a huge petition pleading with the university to allow students and staff to dial-in from home.
+This was in 1990, several years before the World Wide Web, and only one year after Australia itself was first connected to the Internet.
+9600 baud modems were the state of the art (9.6kbps, ie: 1 KB/sec, literally 10,000 times slower than a modern Internet link), and things like the Usenet newsgroups and anonymous FTP were all the rage, and most of all, email.
+A few years later when the web arrived, Bond was ahead of its time, thanks in no small part to that petition.

-Having access to the Internet allowed me to do a bit of open-source development too, including enhancing the hard-disk drivers of my OS kernel (elevator algorithms!) and doing some bug fixing in the driver for my graphics card (anyone remember Godzilla's Guide To Porting The X Server?).
-This was well before Linux existed, or the term "open source" for that matter, back when the GNU Project was the big new thing.
-It's been amazing to watch open source gain momentum over the years, and in general I'm a supporter (and contributor), although I have conflicting thoughts about open source, especially its commercial viability in the long term.
+Having access to the Internet allowed me to do a bit of open-source development too, including enhancing the hard-disk drivers of my OS kernel (elevator algorithms!) and doing some bug fixing in the GPU driver for my graphics card (anyone remember Godzilla's Guide To Porting The X Server?).
+This was well before Linux existed, or even the term "open source" for that matter, back when BSD UNIX, the X Window System and the GNU Project were the initial embers, just catching on.
+It's been amazing to watch open source grow over the years, and in general I'm a supporter (and contributor), although I have conflicting thoughts about open source, especially its commercial viability in the long term.

-My final undergraduate degree project was a visual, programmable microarchitecture simulator and debugger with a nice graphical user interface, intended to be used to assist in teaching the concepts of computer architecture, microarchitecture and microcode.
+My final undergraduate degree project was a visual, programmable microarchitecture simulator and debugger, with a nice graphical user interface, intended to be used to assist in teaching the concepts of instruction-set architecture, microarchitecture and microcode.
 Unfortunately, it was never used – the RISC revolution made microcode obsolete.
-Timing was against me there.
-If I had done the project just one year later, it would have been based on RISC ideas and thus useful going forward, not to mention being a much simpler project.
+Timing was against me there – if I'd done the project just one year later, it would have been based on RISC ideas and thus useful going forward, not to mention being a much simpler project.

 Giving the valedictory address at Bond

-My interest in computer graphics led me to go a bit further with my presentations than most students.
-I prepared several spectacular 2D and semi-3D animated graphics presentations and displayed most of them on the huge projected screens of Bond's lecture theaters.
-Nothing shows up boring, static slides better than a presentation with spinning and exploding animated titles, projected onto a cinema-sized screen, with backing music!
+My interest in graphics led me to go further than most students with presentations.
+I prepared several spectacular 2D and semi-3D animated presentations and displayed them on the huge screens of Bond's lecture theaters.
+Nothing shows up boring, static slides better than exciting, animated content, on a cinema-sized screen, with backing music!
+They were so popular that staff and students from other departments often came, just to see "how to really present something well", and those Bond students were already ahead of the pack, using PowerPoint and learning proper presenting skills from a great presenter (Richard Tweedie), at a time when other universities were still stuck on lame, old overhead projectors.

 By the time I reached my honors year, I wanted to take on a big project related to compilers and processors, so I chose to write a C++ compiler targeting the MIPS RISC and Motorola 68k CISC architectures.
-This turned out to be much too big a project, and I ended up working like a slave to complete it in time (8 months).
+This turned out to be much too big a project, and I ended up working like a slave to complete it on time (8 months).
 Even then, it ended up only compiling a subset of the C++ language (a large subset, although C++ circa 1991 was a much simpler language than it is today).
-Considering the amount of time I had to write it, my J++ compiler did an excellent job of the difficult problem of instruction selection for the Motorola 68040 processor – an extreme CISC design – using a novel and original instruction selection algorithm which I invented, in an otherwise simple, clean, RISC-style code generator.
-Its instruction selection was competitive with production compilers of the time, showing that it's possible to use low-level, RISC-like intermediate code and still perform excellent instruction selection for traditional, complex instruction sets (something we see today in projects like LLVM).
+Considering the time I had, my J++ compiler did an excellent job of the difficult problem of instruction selection for the Motorola 68040 processor – an extreme CISC design – using a novel, original instruction-selection algorithm I invented, in an otherwise simple, clean, RISC-style code generator.
+Its instruction selection was competitive with production compilers of the time, showing that it's possible to use low-level, RISC-like intermediate code and still perform excellent instruction selection for older, complex instruction sets (something we see today in projects like LLVM).

-I was selected as university valedictorian and graduated from Bond in May 1992, less than two and a half years after starting there, setting the record for the fastest undergraduate honors degree in Australia (a 4-year degree completed in 2.33 years), as well as the GPA record at Bond (3.9 out of a maximum 4.0, or 97.5%).
-It was over all too quickly, but I had a great time at Bond, and I'll never forget it.
-Those were probably the best couple of years of my life.
+I was selected as university valedictorian and graduated from Bond in May 1992, less than two and a half years after starting there, setting the record for the fastest undergraduate honors degree in Australia (a 4-year degree completed in 2.33 years), as well as the GPA record at Bond (27 out of a possible 29 high distinctions, 3.9 out of a maximum 4.0, or 97.4%).

 Alpha, the future of computer architecture in 1992

-Towards the end of my undergraduate degree at Bond, I was contacted by some people from Digital Equipment Corporation's research labs with the idea of having DEC fund my PhD if I moved to the USA.
-DEC's offer was very tempting, both well paid and highly prestigious, with the likely outcome eventually being a position in DEC's research labs as DEC pushed forth with the Alpha architecture, which looked to be the future of processor hardware at the time (even Microsoft saw this, and ported Windows NT to Alpha).
+Toward the end of my undergraduate degree at Bond, I was contacted by Bob Taylor from Digital Equipment Corporation's research labs (yes, that one, the guy who created Xerox PARC), with the idea of having DEC fund my PhD if I moved to the USA.
+DEC's offer was very tempting, both well paid and highly prestigious, with the likely outcome being a position in DEC's research labs as they pushed forth with the Alpha architecture, which looked to be the future of processor hardware at the time (even Microsoft saw this, and ported Windows NT to Alpha).

-I struggled greatly with the decision, going back and forth several times, and receiving conflicting advice from the many people I asked, but in the end I decided to decline the offer of a DEC-funded scholarship to attend Stanford University.
+I struggled greatly with the decision, going back and forth several times, and receiving conflicting advice from the many people I asked, but in the end, I decided to decline the offer of a DEC-funded scholarship to attend Stanford University.
 At the time, I really didn't want to move to America.
-This was partially because I was a loyal Australian and wanted to help build a strong Australian computing industry, which did seem possible back then, before we understood the chasm/tornado dynamics of the software marketplace.
-It was also partially because I was only 19 years old at the time, and at that age, moving alone, permanently, to the other side of the world, didn't appeal – and everybody knew if I went I wouldn't be coming back.
+This was partially because I was a loyal Australian and wanted to help build a strong Australian computing industry, which did seem possible back then, before we understood the chasm/

 Today, I sometimes regret that decision.
 Most of all, though, I regret having to make it at such a young age.
 That's why I'm very much against accelerated degree programs now.
 It is possible to get where you're wanting to go too early, and that can be just as problematic as getting there too late.
 As the book Outliers argues so spectacularly, in life timing is everything.
 Had I been 22 years old, as would have been normal, I may well have felt differently, and the entire course of my life might have been very different.
 Certainly, I would have been far more ready to make such a major life decision.